CliMA/EnsembleKalmanProcesses.jl/docs/src/examples/darcy.md

 prior = pd
 ```

-We define some algorithm parameters, here we take ensemble members larger than the dimension of the parameter space
+We define some algorithm parameters, here we take ensemble members larger than the dimension of the parameter space to ensure a full rank ensemble covariance.

 ```julia
 N_ens = dofs + 2 # number of ensemble members